Print Page | Sign In | Register

 Eligibility

-• Nominators do not have to be CLA members.
+• Nominators do have to be CLA members.
 Non-CLA members must have their nomination endorsed by a member.
-Contact the CLA office for endorsement help by June 30, 2024.
+If needed, contact the CLA Office for endorsement help two weeks prior to the award deadline.

 • CLA’s Intellectual Freedom Committee coordinates CLA’s Zoia Horn Intellectual Freedom Award.